humdrum-tools/humdrum-documentation/guide/ch10/index.md

   ----------- -----------------------------------------------------------------------------------
 *Common options for the **grep** command.*

-Many of the predefined Humdrum representations make use of the \"common system\" for representing barlines.
+Many of the predefined Humdrum representations make use of the "common system" for representing barlines.
 The following command counts the number of barlines in the file `czech37.krn`.
 Note that the caret anchor (`^`) is used to avoid inadvertent matches of the equals sign that might appear in Humdrum comments or interpretations.